R. J. Hackett (steamer): Building the R. J. Hackett

-However, Peck and Hackett could not find a buyer for the Hackett, and instead of keeping the ship moored, they organized the Northwest Transportation Company, along with Hackett's brother and Harvey Brown, an agent for the Jackson Iron Company.
+When Peck and Hackett could not find a buyer for the new ship, they organized the Northwest Transportation Company, along with Hackett's brother and Harvey Brown, an agent for the Jackson Iron Company.
 Hackett established the company headquarters in Detroit, and hired Captain David Trotter to sail the Hackett.
 The ship was enrolled on March 31, 1870, in Detroit, and set off on her first voyage that spring.